Soundtrack Pro: Soundtrack Pro 2

+Soundtrack Pro 3

+Soundtrack Pro 3 is included in Final Cut Studio (2009).

 Features

 Soundtrack Pro has two main modes: multitrack mode and editing mode.

 Multitrack mode

 Multitrack mode is where the royalty-free instrument loops and sound effects can be arranged in synchronisation with the video track, and where narration or other external audio sources can be recorded.
 There are both single and multi-take recording features.
 As with all of Apple's loop arranging software, the project's master key and tempo can be set, and all of the loops will automatically be played at those settings, regardless of the key and tempo at which they were originally recorded.
 At the same time, the key and tempo for the whole project can be varied over time with the master envelopes.

 Envelopes are a sequence of keyframes that can be applied to audio parameters.
 Each individual track has envelopes for volume and pan by default.
 Adding keyframes to these envelopes (effectively lines that run beneath each track) allows the parameters to be varied over time.
 Each track can also have filters and effects applied to it; these could be Audio Units or Logic Pro plug-ins - examples of those included are Compressor, Multipressor, Flanger, Space Designer and Ringshifter.
 Every parameter of these effects can also be automated (that is, changed over time).

 In addition, there is a mixer interface.
 Using the 'touch' or 'latch' modes, changes to volume, pan and effects parameters can be recorded in real time as the project plays.
 Soundtrack Pro also supports external hardware mixers, or control surfaces.